-PS: If you try out this recipe, don’t forget to tag me on Instagram (#lazycatkitchen).
+PS: If you try out this vegan ricotta cheese, don’t forget to tag me on Instagram (#lazycatkitchen).
 Next week, I’ll be publishing a new recipe that uses this cheese as an ingredient 🙂

 - makes: about 1 cup